Maninder-cell/FieldPilot-backend/docs/DEVELOPMENT_GUIDE.md

-# FieldPilot - Development Guide
+# FieldRino - Development Guide

 ## Getting Started

-This guide will help you set up the FieldPilot development environment and understand the development workflow.
+This guide will help you set up the FieldRino development environment and understand the development workflow.

 ## Prerequisites